mira8601/WIA1002-JOJOLands/README.md

 - jonathanOrder()
 - josephOrder()
 - jotaroOrder()
+- josukeOrder() for this one, I'm not sure if the way I did it is correct or not.
+Since this preference mentioned 'borrowing money', I'm not sure which food should be added to his order to fit that condition.
+I just added some of the cheapest menu.

 Also really sorry I took a long time with my part.
 I'm trying my best but I don't think I can finish this soon so if anyone is free, please help me T.T